The training accuracy of two-layer neural networks: its estimation and understanding using random datasets

-Obviously, the empirical corrections are required because the purely theoretical results (to estimate training accuracy by Eq. (\ref{eq:14}) and Theorem \ref{thm:1}) cannot match the real accuracies in 2-D (Table \ref{tab:1}).
-The corrections are not perfect so far, but the corrected estimation method can reflect some characteristics of the real training accuracies.
-For example, the training accuracies of the $N\gg L$ cases are smaller than those of $N\ll L$, and for specific $N,\ L$, the training accuracies of higher dimensionality of inputs are greater than those of lower dimensionality.
-These characteristics are shown by the estimation curves in Figure \ref{fig:4}.

-Because of the limited number of fitting and testing samples, the empirically-corrected estimation is not very accurate for some cases.
-And either the theorem, observation or empirical corrections could be improved in the future.
-The improvements would be along three directions: 1) using more data for fitting, 2) rethinking the space partitioning problem to change the Observation \ref{obs:1}.
-We could use a different approximation formula from the Eq. (\ref{eq:13}), or involve the probability of reaching the maximum number of partitions.
-3) modifying Theorem \ref{thm:1} by reconsidering the necessity of complete separation.
-In fact, in real classification problems, complete separation of all data points is a too strong requirement.
-Instead, to require only that no different-class samples are assigned to the same partition would be more appropriate.
-We could also involve the capacity of a separating plane \citep{duda_pattern_2012}:

-Where $f(N,d)$ is the probability of the existence of a hyper-plane separating two-class $N$ points in $d$ dimensions.
 An ideal theory is to precisely estimate the accuracy with no, or very limited, empirical corrections.
-Such theory would be a purely theoretical model derived from several hypotheses and mathematical derivation.
+Our purely theoretical results (to estimate training accuracy by Eq.~(\ref{eq:14}) and Theorem~\ref{thm:1}) cannot match the real accuracies in 2-D (Table~\ref{tab:1}).
+Empirical corrections are therefore required.

+Those corrections are not perfect so far, because of the limited number of fitting and testing samples.
+Although the empirically-corrected estimation is not very accurate for some cases, the method does reflect some characteristics of the real training accuracies.
+For example, the training accuracies of the $N\gg L$ cases are smaller than those of $N\ll L$, and for specific $N$ and $L$, the training accuracies of higher dimensionality of inputs are greater than those of lower dimensionality.
+These characteristics are shown by the estimation curves in Figure~\ref{fig:4}.
+Although there are large errors for some cases, Figure~\ref{fig:4} shows the similar tendencies of real and estimated accuracy.

+And the theorem, Observation~\ref{obs:1} and empirical corrections could be improved in the future.
+The improvements would be along these directions: \begin{enumerate} \item To use more data for fitting. \item To rethink the space partitioning problem to change Observation~\ref{obs:1}.
+We could use a different approximation formula from Eq.~(\ref{eq:13}), or involve the probability of reaching the maximum number of partitions. \item To modify Theorem~\ref{thm:1} by reconsidering the necessity of complete separation.
+In fact, in real classification problems, \textbf{complete separation of all data points is too strong a requirement}.
+Instead, to require only that no different-class samples are assigned to the same partition would be more appropriate. \item To involve the capacity of a separating plane \cite{duda_pattern_2012}:

+Where we would estimate $f(N,d)$, the probability of the existence of a hyper-plane separating two-class $N$ points in $d$ dimensions. \end{enumerate}